nimh-sfim/fc_introspection/README.md

 This repository contains the code for the application of several dynamic FC and activity methods to the NC portion of the Leipzig Mind-Body-Brain dataset in search of correlates between neuroimaging data and retrospective data.

-Information about software requirements and how to run this code can be found on the [project wiki](../../wiki).
+Information about software requirements and how to run this code will be available [project wiki](../../wiki) shortly (still a work in progress).

 ***